Oxbow, Saskatchewan: Literary references

-Renowned Canadian journalist Ralph Allen came from Oxbow.
+Canadian journalist Ralph Allen came from Oxbow.
 Allen was the author of several books, including the novel Peace River Country (1958) and a history of Canada during the period of the two world wars entitled Ordeal By Fire: Canada, 1910–1945 (1961).
 In 1967, Christina McCall Newman edited a collection of Allen's columns from Maclean's entitled The Man From Oxbow.
 Oxbow's town museum is named in Allen's honour.

-During his time as Editor of Maclean's, Allen (who was famous for the quote, "this will have to be re-written before we can reject it") mentioned Oxbow several times in the magazine.
+During his time as Editor of Maclean's, Allen mentioned Oxbow several times in the magazine.
 The November 10, 1956, cover featured a full-colour illustration of the offices of the Oxbow Herald newspaper and showed owner Joe Pedlar at work.

 There is also a reference to Oxbow in My Discovery of America by Farley Mowat (1985).
 The book is a memoir detailing why Mowat was denied entry to the US in 1985.
 In the Appendix, he points out that one of the reasons was that he had supported an Oxbow group that was opposed to nuclear weapons at the Minot Air Force Base.

 Another reference to Oxbow can be found in Peter Newman's Mavericks: Canadian Rebels, Renegades and Anti-Heroes (2010), in the chapter recounting the history of the Bronfman family's early involvement with bootlegging during prohibition, prior to their establishment of the Seagram Company in Montreal.

-Oxbow was also infamously the target of an article by Edmonton author W. P. Kinsella (who was catapulted to fame when his book Shoeless Joe (1980) was made into the movie Field of Dreams by Kevin Costner in 1989).
-Kinsella was sent to Oxbow by Saturday Night magazine after Oxbow had the dubious distinction of having Canada's highest per-capita murder rate.
+Oxbow was also the target of an article by Edmonton author W. P. Kinsella.
+Kinsella was sent to Oxbow by Saturday Night magazine after Oxbow had been found to have Canada's highest per-capita murder rate.
 Years later, Kinsella followed up with a second article, again in Saturday Night.